 The Early Literacy Read to Me Challenge is a pre-literacy program that encourages York County families to read to their 1- and 2-year-old children.
 Age-appropriate books are delivered to participating early learning center classrooms at Crispus Attucks, YMCA Hanover, YMCA of York and York County, YWCA Hanover and YWCA York.
 Children take home a new book each night, and parents track the number of books read, with the goal of reading 100 books during the school year.

 United Way Reading Ready Corners are located in high-traffic areas where children and adults may experience wait times.
-The goal is two-pronged: first, to encourage reading whle adults and kids are waiting; and second, to offer the child a book to take home with them.
-Since the installation of the first Reading Ready Corner in 2015, United Way of York County has placed nine total across the county.
-To date, over 7,200 books have been distributed through our Reading Ready Corners.
-CLICK HERE for a Reading Ready Corner flyer which lists all of the locations.
+The goal is two-pronged: First, to encourage reading while adults and kids are waiting; and second, to offer the child a book to take home with them.
+CLICK HERE for a Reading Ready Corner flyer that lists all of the locations.

 In 2020, United Way of York County created Reading Ready Corners geared specifically toward kindergarten readiness and transition.
 CLICK HERE to learn more about Kindergarten Here We Grow.

 In 2017, United Way of York County began installing Little Free Libraries to provide additional outlets for distributing books.
 There are currently five Little Free Libraries supported by #yorkreads, located at the United Way of York County building, Union Lutheran Church, the Bob Hoffman Branch of the YMCA of York and York County, at Golden Connections Community Center in Red Lion, and at York City Community of Hope located at Hannah Penn K-8.